beevik/go6502/README.md

 *
 ```

-If you don't like the number of instructions that go6502 disassembles by
+If you don't like the number of instructions that go6502 is configured to
-default, you can change it with the `set` command:
+disassemble by default, you can change it with the `set` command:

 ```
 * set DisasmLinesToDisplay 20